VSC-NeuroPilot/typescript-neuro-game-sdk/server/README.md

 # TypeScript Neuro Game API

 A TypeScript/JavaScript API implementation of the Neuro Game API server.
-This implementation is based on both the [official implementation of the Neuro Game API](https://github.com/VedalAI/neuro-sdk/blob/main/API/SPECIFICATION.md) and [CoolCat467's server-side implementation in the Python SDK](https://github.com/CoolCat467/Neuro-API/blob/main/src/neuro_api/server.py)
+This implementation is based on the [official implementation of the Neuro Game API](https://github.com/VedalAI/neuro-sdk/blob/main/API/SPECIFICATION.md) and was inspired by [CoolCat467's server-side implementation in the Python SDK](https://github.com/CoolCat467/Neuro-API/blob/main/src/neuro_api/server.py)

 ## Installation & Usage